TheDatumOrg/TSB-UAD/README.md

 |SMD        | 281   |	25562.3        |	10.4                        |	900.2                             |
 |SVDB       | 115   |	230400.0       |	208.0                       |	27144.5                           |

+You may find more details (and the references) in our [paper](https://www.paparrizos.org/papers/PaparrizosVLDB22b.pdf).

 ### Benchmark: Synthetic and Artificial Datasets